 4. Envisioning the Future: Collaborating with the community to explore possible solutions

-5. Looking Forward: Forming a steering committee and creating a toolkit to carry forward what we’ve learned
+5. Looking Forward: Forming a steering team to carry forward what we’ve learned

 Author